 Intakes in Canada: Deadlines & Courses

-Universities, to encourage applications from a diverse variety of students, conduct admissions in specific cycles otherwise known as intakes.
-There are three major intakes, namely, Fall, Winter and Summer intakes with the Fall attracting the highest number of applications.
-Majorly in the US, Europe, and Australia, most of the programs are open for admission in the fall intake.
+All the major programs such as MS in Canada, MBA Courses in Canada, etc are open for admission in the fall intake.
 Further, the January intake is a supplementary admissions window helping universities to either fill remaining seats or to conduct admissions for certain specialized courses.
 A few programs may be open for application for in both the windows though the number of seats may vary.
 Conversely, due to the relatively lesser number of applications received, applicants may get the benefit of somewhat lesser competition though offers strictly depend on the quality of your application.
 Then, the summer intake is left for short-term courses, for instance, exchange and summer programs.
 Before coming to the intakes in Canada, take a look at the following table which enlists the intake for different phases, courses as well as their deadlines.

-|Intakes in Canada||Course||Deadlines|
+|Intakes in Canada||Course||Durations|

 Note: Universities may practice flexible deadlines within these intakes.
 Students are advised to research about specific university dates & deadlines before applying.